CriminalPancake/void-stranger-ap/README.md

 be properly unlocked in game.
 Closing and reopening the game should fix this.
 Sometimes it might happen outside the menus, the same fix will work for that too.

+3. The tracker shows a slightly incorrect image for Gor's brand.

+4. The greed zone might not open properly the first time, it's unclear from the small amount of testing done.
+If you run into this issue then reconnecting should fix it.

-3. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
+5. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message, so I can fix it.